Are You A Constant Worrier? Here’s How To Put An End To That Before It Damages Your Bones

 Omega-3s Are Also Relevant To Bone Health

-If you’re following the Save Our Bones Program, then you know the importance of Omega-3 fatty acids with regard to bone health.
+If you’re following the Osteoporosis Reversal Program, then you know the importance of Omega-3 fatty acids with regard to bone health.
 In fact, this topic is covered in detail in Chapter 12.
 Here is a quote directly from the Program (page 139):

 “…omega-3s increase calcium absorption, help reduce bone loss, maintain mineral bone density, and balance bone turnover.
 According to a 1997 study in the journal Progress in Lipid Research, essential fatty acids ‘have now been shown to increase calcium absorption from the gut, in part by enhancing the effects of vitamin D, to reduce urinary excretion of calcium, to increase calcium deposition in bone and improve bone strength and to enhance the synthesis of bone collagen.’”